iacobDelia/SEAP-data-collection/README.md

 - There are instances of an association of companies winning a single contract, the script only saves the leader

 - Contractors that show up as individuals don't have a CUI.
 For them, I used ```I_noticeEntityAddressId``` as a fallback primary key, and added an ```isIndividual``` column

+This is a tool for data collection.
+Users are responsible for following the Terms and Conditions of the SEAP/SICAP platform.